 - Utilize the Water Heater Element Wrench by slipping the hexagonal end on the element nut.
-Add a screwdriver into both holes in the finish and then turn it counter clockwise to remove.
-Be cautious to move wires from the way first.
+Add a screwdriver into both holes in the finish and then turn it counterclockwise to remove.
+Be cautious about moving wires from the way first.

-- Permit the tank to fill up a little and allow all of the water leak out a couple times.
+- Permit the tank to fill up a little and allow all of the water to leak out a couple of times.
 Move the batter around to achieve all corners of the tank.

 - Apply Teflon tape to the threads of this anode and component to guarantee a great seal.
 Replace each and twist securely together with the right wrench.
 Once fastened, reattach the cables into the electrical component.

 - Re-attach the black cap within the electrical heating element.
 Re-connect gas manifold tube and burner assembly.
 Test for leaks and warm water!